celery/celery/docs/getting-started/first-steps-with-celery.rst

 .. _`RabbitMQ`: http://www.rabbitmq.com/

-If you are using Ubuntu or Debian install RabbitMQ by executing this
+If you're using Ubuntu or Debian install RabbitMQ by executing this
 command:

 .. code-block:: console